 To learn more about MAP Support Club and its partnership with Prostasia Foundation, attend our next webinar on May 9.
 You can also donate to help keep the service operational and expand professional support options.
 If you are a licensed therapist and are interested in volunteering your time in MSC’s support channel, contact us to discuss.

-If you think you might be minor-attracted and are interested in joining MSC, please use the following information:
+If you think you might be minor-attracted and are interested in joining MSC, please click here.

 You will want to keep these safety and privacy tips in mind if you join.